-We may not be able to manufacture our product candidates in commercial quantities, which would prevent us from commercializing our product candidates.
+We, or our third-party manufacturers, may not be able to manufacture our product candidates in sufficient quality or commercial quantities, which would delay or prevent us from commercializing our product candidates.

 To date, our product candidates have been manufactured in small quantities for preclinical studies and clinical trials.
-If any of our product candidates is approved by the FDA or comparable regulatory authorities in other countries for commercial sale, we will need to manufacture such product candidate in larger quantities.
-We may not be able to increase successfully the manufacturing capacity for any of our product candidates in a timely or economic manner, or at all.
+If any of our product candidates is approved by the FDA or comparable regulatory authorities in other countries for commercial sale, we or our third-party manufacturers will need to manufacture such product candidate in larger quantities.
+We or our third-party manufacturers may not be able to increase successfully the manufacturing capacity for any of our product candidates in a timely or economic manner, or at all.
 Significant scale-up of manufacturing may require additional validation studies, which the FDA must review and approve.
-If we are unable to increase successfully the manufacturing capacity for a product candidate, the regulatory approval or commercial launch of that product candidate may be delayed or there may be a shortage in supply.
+If we or our third-party manufacturers are unable to increase successfully the manufacturing capacity for a product candidate, the regulatory approval or commercial launch of that product candidate may be delayed or there may be a shortage in supply.
 Our product candidates require precise, high quality manufacturing.
 Our failure to achieve and maintain these high manufacturing standards in collaboration with our third party manufacturers, including the incidence of manufacturing errors, could result in patient injury or death, product recalls or withdrawals, delays or failures in product testing or delivery, cost overruns or other problems that could harm our business, financial condition and results of operations.